githubuniverseworkshops/OctoFitApp-Universe2024/docs/9_Troubleshooting/README.md

 This is a list of common questions that you might have during the workshop.
 If you have a question, please check this list.

 <details>
   <summary>How can I enable Copilot?</summary>
   For the workshop, it should be already enabled.
+If you are trying on your own, please make sure that you have a Copilot license attached to your GitHub account that you are logged in with.
+Please visit this page to find out more: https://docs.github.com/en/copilot/about-github-copilot/subscription-plans-for-github-copilot.
 If you need any help, please reach out to the GitHub Expert Service team.
 </details>

 <details>
   <summary>Why is this not utilizing Copilot Worspace?</summary>
   Copilot Workspace is a new GitHub feature that helps to bootstrap a lot of boilerplate codes and generating resources within the repository.
 We could have started with **Copilot Workspace** but we wanted to show you how to use Copilot in a more traditional way.
-If you are interested in learning more about Copilot Workspace, please check out the documentation:https://docs.github.com/en/copilot/using-github-copilot/using-github-copilot-workspace.
+If you are interested in learning more about Copilot Workspace, please check out the documentation: https://docs.github.com/en/copilot/using-github-copilot/using-github-copilot-workspace.
 </details>

 <details>